 Today we’re sharing how to make a paper frog inspired by the Green Tree frog species from Tropical North Queensland.

-Often when people think of frogs, they think of cute green hopping creatures, but actually most of the frogs I’ve seen are a mottled brown with spots or stripes to help camouflage them into their environment.
+Often when people think of frogs, they think of cute green hopping creatures, but actually, most of the frogs I’ve seen are mottled brown with spots or stripes to help camouflage them into their environment.
 Check out our tadpole to frog observation tank project to see what I mean .

 Not these frogs though, Queensland’s Green Tree Frog is so startlingly green that it looks a bit like it hopped straight out of a cartoon.
 These guys are common in the Daintree Rainforest and are the next animal in our Daintree Rainforest animal craft series.
 We did see one whilst we were there on holiday, in a Rainforest Canopy walk attraction on the back of a toilet door!

-Here is a stock photograph of the actual frog so you know what the real one looks like.
+Here is a stock photo of the actual frog so you know what the real one looks like.

 Here are some fun Green tree frog facts for you